carinemores/ecoliCPS/README.md

 * **Note**: In both scripts, replace the file paths and the number of threads `-t` ([number_of_threads]) according to your computing environment and dataset.
 The `-o` flag specifies the output directory for the assembled genome.

 ## 4. Polishing the assemblies
-In this project, iterative polishing of genomic assemblies using Pilon with Illumina QC'd reads was perfomed for five cycles.
+To polish the presented genomes, iterative polishing was perfomed for five cycles.
 In each cycle, it:

 * Indexes the assembly with BWA.
-* Aligns the quality-controlled Illumina reads to the assembly using BWA MEM, converting the output to BAM format with Samtools.
+* Aligns the quality controlled Illumina reads to the assembly using BWA MEM, converting the output to BAM format with Samtools.
 * Sorts and indexes the BAM file using Samtools.
 * Runs Pilon for error correction, specifying input files and output directories.
 Pilon uses the sorted BAM file and the current assembly to produce a polished version.

-Polishing Flye generated assemblies using Pilon and Illumina quality controlled reads:
+Polishing Flye generated assemblies using Pilon:
 ```
 for CYCLE in {0..4}; do